Sample Liturgy for Pentecost Sunday

 Lift up your hearts.

-We lift them up unto the Lord.
+We lift them up to the Lord.

-Let us give thanks unto our God.
+Let us give thanks to our God.

 It is fitting and right to do so.

 O Lord, Holy Father, Almighty, Everlasting God, it is very fitting, right, and our bounden duty, that we should at all times, and in all places, give thanks unto you.
 According to the most true promise of Jesus Christ our Lord, the Holy Spirit came down from heaven, lighting upon the Apostles, to teach them and to lead them into all truth; giving them boldness and fervent zeal to constantly preach the gospel to all nations, by which we have been brought out of darkness and error into the clear light and true knowledge of you, and of your Son Jesus Christ.
-Therefore with angels and archangels, and with all the company of heaven, we laud and magnify your glorious name, evermore praising you, and saying,

 Holy, holy, holy, Lord God of hosts, heaven and earth are full of your glory.
 Glory be to you, O Lord most high.
 Amen.

-HYMN E.g.,
+HYMN

 Almighty God, our heavenly Father; of your tender mercy, you gave your only Son, Jesus Christ, to suffer death upon the cross for our redemption.
 By once offering himself there, he made a full, perfect, and sufficient sacrifice, offering, and satisfaction for the sins of the whole world.